Alien vs. Predator Central logo

 The Predator King, the highest Yautja rank

-At the pinnacle of the Yautja hierarchy stands the elusive and enigmatic Predator King.
-This prestigious and highest Predator rank, rarely encountered in Predator lore, signifies leadership over numerous clans within a designated hunting region of space.
-While elders serve as the leaders of individual clans, the Predator King assumes the role of overseeing multiple clans engaged in the hunt.
+At the top of the royal side of Yautja hierarchy stands the elusive Predator King.
+This rare title signifies leadership over numerous clans within a designated hunting region of space.
+While elders usually lead individual clans, the Predator King is associated with authority over multiple clans engaged in the hunt.
 Notably, the Rage War trilogy features a version of the Predator King, with Kalakta, a thousand-year-old Predator, commanding the Predator race in a fierce battle against the Rage and their Xenomorph allies.
-The Predator King has garnered attention and admiration, even inspiring fan art and recently being immortalized as a statue by XM Studios.
+The Predator King has also inspired fan art and was recently immortalized as a statue by XM Studios.

 Conclusion

-In addition to a long list of subspecies and variants, the Predators have a ranking system where a Yautja aspired to rise to a higher title by gaining even more honor.
+In addition to a long list of subspecies and variants, the Predators have a ranking system where a Yautja can rise to a higher title by gaining more honor, experience, and authority.
 This is usually done by going on dangerous hunts and defeating powerful opponents.
 For this reason, many Predators, especially young ones, die on their hunts.
 Only the Yautja who follow the Predator Honor Code can advance in rank, otherwise their ranks and titles might be stripped altogether.
-In the much sought-after higher ranks, the responsibilities often change to teaching and leading others.
+In the higher ranks, the responsibilities often shift from hunting alone to teaching, judging, and leading others.
 The Yautja ranks bear some resemblance to the Na'vi ranks from the Avatar series, a similarly clan-based and hunting-oriented society.

 Tag Categories: Yautja Society, Yautja Behaviour, Predator Lists